mudhut3/CPP/README.md

-# undergrad Computer science project repository for all my courses
+# undergrad Computer science practice project repository for Computer Science 1 and 2 classes taken spring and fall of 2024 with Dakota Hernandez @ Fordham University Lincoln Center